Sonnentierchen/forschungsprojekt/README.md

 The code is structure into different modules:

+## Modifications to Mask RCNN implementation

+The following python files were modified to account for needs in my project:

+* visualize.py - added option to leave out masks
+* coco.py - added year option to be able to load COCO datasets of different years

 ## Play Around

 This code was written to get a first hold on the network implementation.
 This part consisted of the following classes: